globulario/services/golang/persistence/README.md

 # Persistence Service
 Create Read Update and Delete entities...
 Persistence service give you all required functionalities that make all your application entities persistent.
 That microservice define a generic datastore that can be implement by almost any storage technologie.
-At this time only mongoDB is available, but SQL is planned to be done next.
+At this time only MONGO is available, but SQL is planned to be done next.

 ## Create a connection